thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **VueJS:** a progressive JavaScript framework used to build interactive user interfaces and single-page web applications
 * **NuxtJS:** a Vue-based full-stack framework for building server-rendered, statically generated, and modern web applications
 * **AngularJS:** a TypeScript-based frontend web framework developed by Google for building dyanmic scalable websites
+* **ReduJSx:** a state management library commonly used JS frameworks to manage and centralize application state predictably
 * **Framer Motion:** a React animation library used to create smooth interactive animations and transitions for web applications
 * **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS
 * **RadixUI:** low-level React component library that provides accessible unstyled UI primitives for building customizable intefaces
-* **Redux:** a state management library commonly used JS frameworks to manage and centralize application state predictably
 * **Google Lighthouse:** an open-source auditing tool that analyzes web pages for performance, accessibility, and SEO

 ## Backend